voiceittech/voiceit3-websdk/README.md

 var myVocieIt = new voiceIt2FrontEndBase();
 myVoiceIt.init()
 ```
-This will gather fron-end dependecies (script and link tags), and create the html structure.
+This will gather fron-end dependencies (script and link tags), and create the html structure.
 This will also instansiate voiceIt2Obj as mentioned above.

 #### Connecting to your UI